 Chapter 37.
-Organizing HTTP APIs Based on the REST Principles
+Organizing an HTTP API Based on the REST Principles

 Now let's discuss the specifics: what does it mean exactly to "follow the protocol's semantics" and "develop applications in accordance with the REST architectural style"?
 Remember, we are talking about the following principles: